8 of the best competitor analysis tools for 2020

 Pricing: iSpionage offers a free account with 10 free competitor analysis reports per day and 3 competitor alerts.
 And there are 4 subscription plans: Prices start with Starter for $59/month, Professional for $99/month, Advanced for $299/month, and Enterprise pricing is custom.
 Purchasing a 6-months plan will save up to 50%.

 59% of marketers consider email to be their most effective channel in terms of revenue generation.
 Moreover, well-designed emails will enhance a relationship with existing customers or help acquire new ones.
 I believe that’s a good reason to spend more time crafting better emails than those of your competitors.
 With Owletter, you’ll be able to do the competitor analysis of newsletters: their frequency, schedule, and over-time trends.

 The application captures emails from your competitors and organizes them in a simple, user-friendly dashboard.
-Over time, you’ll get an archive of emails with basic analytics for each competitor, such as how often their newsletters are reported as spam, the total number of emails they’ve sent, when they send emails more frequently, etc. This will help you spot changes in your competitors’ email strategy and come up with a perfect template for your own emails.
+Over time, you’ll have access to an archive of emails with basic analytics for each competitor, such as how often their newsletters are reported as spam, the total number of emails they’ve sent, when they send emails more frequently, etc. This will help you spot changes in your competitors’ email strategy and come up with a perfect template for your own emails.

 Pricing: You can start with a 14-days free trial.
 After that, you can pick one of the three subscription plans: Starter at $19/month, Pro at $39/month, or Unlimited at $79/month.
 Paying annually will get you 2 free months.
 Plans differ in the number of monitored websites, email alerts, and historical data storage.

 Of course, markets devoid of competitors are rare: if a product is worth making, its competitive landscape won’t stay empty for long.
 If it does, the market for the product probably doesn’t exist.

 So having competitors is not such a bad thing, especially if you keep track of their strategies and know how to beat them.
 To do that, you probably won’t need all the competitive analysis tools above; instead, choose the ones that will help you accomplish the goals of your business.

 Got any other competitor analysis tools you'd to add to this list?
 Let me know in the comment section!